tuanrpt/DCKM/README.md

 ```

 ### An example of content of label files
-> **Note:** label '0' and '1' represents for a non-vulnerable and vulnerable function respectively.
+> **Note:** label '0' and '1' represent for a non-vulnerable and vulnerable function respectively.

 ```
 0 0 0 0 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0